eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet at a large-scale.

-The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet around a range of use-cases involving both public and private sector stakeholders.
+The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use-cases involving both public and private sector stakeholders.
 The LSPs will test the EUDI Wallet in both national and cross-borders contexts and integrate with the iterative development of the reference application.